nitish-11/Gurgaon-Property-Insights-Predict-and-Explore/README.md

   - **[Access the Interactive App Here](http://18.209.98.26:8501/)** *(click to open Streamlit Interface)*

 ## Key Features
-- **Data Scraping:** Collected 3600 records from MagicBricks using Selenium and Beautiful Soup.
+- **Data Scraping:** Collected 3600 records from 99acres using Selenium and Beautiful Soup.
 - **Data Analysis:** Conducted univariate and multivariate analysis, including outlier detection and missing value imputation and applied feature selection method.
 - **Model Performance:** Achieved **R² = 0.905** and **MAE = 0.457** with Xgboost.
 -  **Recommendation System**: Implemented a cosine similarity-based recommendation engine that suggests properties based on price details, nearest locations, and top facilities.
-- **Interactive App:** Developed a Streamlit app hosted on AWS, predictive model for estimating house/flat prices, featuring property rate visualization and a recommendation engine.
+- **Interactive App:** Developed a Streamlit app hosted on AWS, predictive model for estimating house/flat prices,featuring property rate visualization and a recommendation engine.